 We require high-performing, innovative, responsible, contributing team players who don’t let road blocks or failures get in the way of completing their work.

 Working at an R&D service company can be demanding.
 It’s hard.
-Researchers have to look ahead, filling their pipeline with future work while executing on current programs and converting Phase I R&D work into future options or Phase II programs.
+Researchers have to look ahead, filling their pipeline with future work while executing on current programs and converting Phase I work into future options or Phase II’s.
 They need to constantly assess the business potential of new technologies.
 For researchers, it takes a simultaneous combination of creative problem solving and proactive business development.
-For support staff, it means a willingness to adapt to change and be nimble enough to help the company remain competitive and financially healthy.
+For support staff it means a willingness to adapt to change and draw on the nimbleness required to remain competitive and financially healthy.

 Below are some behavioral expectations for employees in order to be successful at CRG:

 Learn something new every day.
 Many things about CRG are new and different, and most of the answers won’t necessarily be found in a book or on the Internet.
 Actively explore our corporate culture, our technologies, our business opportunities and specific projects.
 Talk to your coworkers.
 Ask questions.
 Think of CRG as a teaching research organization, somewhat akin to a teaching hospital.
 Every day is different in an R&D environment.
 Every new problem is a new opportunity.

 Silence will get you nowhere.
 Communicate with your coworkers and supervisor, and be responsive.
 Keep in close contact with your project leaders and team leader.
 Communicate early, don’t wait for impending disaster.
 Talk about your successes, failures and issues.
 Communicate your ideas.
 Seek others out; don’t wait for them to come find you.
 Get out of your chair for face-to-face conversations as well as using electronic tools.
 Talk to your supervisor about your goals, frustrations and what’s important to you, management staff are not mind-readers.
 Don’t whine.
 If you have a legitimate complaint or concern, make sure you also offer some realistic suggestions for solving the problem.